synechron-finlabs/quorum-maker/README.md

 `Please enter Raft Port of this node[Default:22003]:`
 `Please enter Node Manager Port of this node[Default:22004]:`

 This completes the creator node startup procedure.
 Quorum Maker collects the user provided parameters in order to generate geth and constellation inside the docker container.
 It also starts the NodeManager service.  and creates a directory with the node name provided.
 This directory has the script to start the node and other files required.
-You can stop the node any time using `Ctrl + C`, and restart by running `sudo ./start.sh` from the node directory (Eg. `Org1`).
+You can stop the node any time using `Ctrl + C`, and restart by running `./start.sh` from the node directory (Eg. `Org1`).

 ![Screenshot 1](https://github.com/synechron-finlabs/quorum-maker/blob/V2.1/img/screenshot1.png)